QuiteAFancyEmerald/Holy-Unblocker/README.md

 -  `/assets/` is used for various assets for CSS, JS and Bootstrap.

 #### Scripts located in `/expr`
 - `[Proxy Initial]bp.js` is used for future implementation of Cookie Auth and navigation to external proxies.
+Must be located in the <body> tag.
 - `[Proxy Initial]load.js` is used for initializing the bp script(s).
+Must be located in the <head> tag.

 #### Details of `auth.js`
 - Will be used for the implementation of Cookie Authorization